superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 # A .
 Qdrant is a vector similarity search engine that offers a production-ready service with an API for storing, searching, and managing points (vectors) along with additional payload information.
 The payloads can provide extra details to refine searches and offer valuable information to users.
 Qdrant can be utilized through the Python `qdrant-client`, by downloading the latest docker image of `qdrant` and connecting to it locally, or by exploring the free tier option of [Qdrant's Cloud](https://cloud.qdrant.io/) before transitioning to the full version.
 ```

-We saw another decent way to generate questions along with answers using OpenAI prompts this time.
+We saw another way to generate questions along with answers/ground-truth using OpenAI prompts this time.

-However , as we are discussing about RAGAS , it comes with an easier way to generate Question-Answer pair and rather a complete baseline evaluation dataset [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html) in RAGAS , using your dataset in just a couple of lines of code as below.
+However , as we are discussing about RAGAS , it comes with an easier way to generate Question-Context-Ground_Truth set and rather a complete baseline evaluation dataset [utility](https://docs.ragas.io/en/latest/getstarted/testset_generation.html) in RAGAS , using your dataset in just a couple of lines of code as below.

 ```python
 ## Test Evaluation Dataset Generation using Ragas